Master of Arts in Art

 M.A.
 2019, University of Oxford

-Andrew Oakes, Associate Professor
+Andrew Oakes, Professor of Art

 B.A.
 1997, California State University, San Bernardino